awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ### Misc/Other

-[rom1504/clip-retrieval](https://github.com/rom1504/clip-retrieval) - Reverse searches prompt keywords into the image dataset used by Stable Diffusion and other models.
+* [rom1504/clip-retrieval](https://github.com/rom1504/clip-retrieval) - Reverse searches prompt keywords into the image dataset used by Stable Diffusion and other models.
+[Online GUI](https://rom1504.github.io/clip-retrieval/) available.

 ## Tutorials & Comparisons